 Single point of contact – Try to bundle as many services as possible with a single supplier.

 Look beyond the invoice – Always compare the price – cheaper is not always better.

 Talk with specialists – Trade federations provide networks to connect to trusted partners.

 If you want to know more about logistic costs, we provide you with additional information on transportation costs and freight prices.

 3. See the problems before they occur

-Companies that don’t check terms and conditions, or don’t agree on the right shipping terms (more on that later!) will run into added charges and delays and may even ending up missing services they need.
+Companies that don’t check terms and conditions, or don’t agree on the right shipping terms (more on that later!) will run into added charges and delays and may even end up missing services they need.
 These are just some of the problems you can face during the logistics process.
 At Twill, our platform and services guide you through them to ensure this doesn’t happen.
-With us you can ship ocean freight as well as transport your cargo via inland transportation.
-Additionally, you can always add a cargo insurance or make use of our financial services.
+With us, you can ship ocean freight as well as transport your cargo via inland transportation.
+Additionally, you can always add Value Protect or make use of our financial services.

 By understanding the components of your supply chain and taking action to reduce your points of contact through a single supplier, or get the best value for your money – you will reduce the number of issues your cargo might run into during the logistics process; and you’ll be in a better position to see other issues before they occur.

 The positive impacts of understanding your supply chain and logistics are significant: